msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     - 0LB 0I 5RG: Not rolling lifebloom on the tank and raid healing with regrowth.
 42.1% of players in the dataset use this.
 It would be interesting to break this up by haste rating.
     - 1LB 1I 2RG: ~20 Haste rating rotation
     - 1LB 0I 3RG: ~120 Haste rating without Nature's Grace, ~20 Haste rating with Nature's grace.
 It would be interesting to split this category of players by spec.
-    - 1LB 0I 4RG: ~250 Haste with Nature's Grace rotation (And 3 out of 4 regrowth casts must proc NG) or lower Haste with Bloodlust
+    - 1LB 0I 4RG: ~250 Haste with Nature's Grace rotation (And 3 out of 4 regrowth casts must proc NG)
     - 0LB 1I 4RG: Mostly raid with with Regrowth with the occasional Rejuv.
 19.1% of players in the dataset use this.

     </p></details>